The Narrow Path · Chapter 35

 Discernment under quiet fire

-11 min readWhen a second bell answers from beneath the eastward stones, Elias and the Hold discover an older mercy line below the house and race to keep it from choosing its own body to keep.
+18 min readWhen a second bell answers from beneath the eastward stones, Elias and the Hold discover an older mercy line below the house — and when it names Joel's empty cot as the body not to be left alone, Sable and the family side must teach the Hold where mercy actually belongs.

-When a second bell answers from beneath the eastward stones, Elias and the Hold discover an older mercy line below the house and race to keep it from choosing its own body to keep.
+When a second bell answers from beneath the eastward stones, Elias and the Hold discover an older mercy line below the house — and when it names Joel's empty cot as the body not to be left alone, Sable and the family side must teach the Hold where mercy actually belongs.

 The Narrow Path